4 Traits of Fast-growing SaaS Companies

 Understanding customer and revenue retention is an extremely attractive growth signal for a SaaS company.
 These metrics are an indicator of product-market fit.
 Low churn shows the product is sticky, hard to replace, and truly generating value for customers.
 In our experience, most SaaS companies spend far more time on acquiring new logos than they do on the less sexy task of retaining existing customers.

-Fast growers see on average 109 percent net dollar retention, which means that every $100 in ARR they acquire from new cohorts actually turns into $109 in ARR the next year (and likely even more the year following).
-By comparison, slow growers see only 90 percent net dollar retention and consequently have to keep adding more and more new customers just to maintain their run rate, let alone grow year-over-year.
+Fast growers see on average 114% net dollar retention, which means that every $100 in ARR they acquire from new cohorts actually turns into $114 in ARR the next year (and likely even more the year following).
+By comparison, slow growers see only 98 percent net dollar retention and consequently have to keep adding new customers just to maintain their run rate, let alone grow year-over-year.

 To improve net dollar retention, examine just how you’ve designed your product packages, pricing model, customer onboarding, and sales compensation.
-In the near-term, help your customer success team focus it time and attention where it can actually make a difference to the lifetime value of an account, rather than just where it has good relationships.
-This should include both customers that show leading signs of potential churn (i.e. low usage, no relationship with decision makers) as well as potential growth in spend (i.e. high usage, growing usage month-to-month).
+In the near term, help your customer success team focus their time and attention where they can actually make a difference to the lifetime value of an account, rather than just where it has good relationships.
+This should include both customers that show leading signs of potential churn (i.e. low usage, no relationship with decision-makers) as well as potential growth in spend (i.e. high usage, growing usage month-to-month).